talkvegantome/talkvegan-hugo/content/english/facts/soy-is-bad-for-you.md

 This assertion is based on:

-1. How much phytoestrogen is in food is difficult to measure and varies wildly
+1. How much phytoestrogen is in food varies wildly
 2. How much is safe to eat is not well understood